TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 available for rendering.

 The page property "includeCSSLibs" allows to include CSS libraries.
-The page properties includeJS, includeJSlibs and includeCSS were added a new "allWrap.splitChar" property.
+The page properties includeJS, includeJSLibs and includeCSS were added a new "allWrap.splitChar" property.

 A new keyword "devIP" can be used in the IP condition.
 The userFunc